Political Violence Preparedness That Works!

 In Iraq, I watched society adjust to daily car bombings—people barely flinched at the sound.
 In Afghanistan, families sent kids into minefields for scrap explosives.
 And, in both places, suicide bombers became glorified, even fashionable.
 Violence became the background noise of everyday life.

-That’s what normalization looks like—and that’s the trendline I see starting to form here in the U.S.
+That’s what normalization looks like—and that’s the trend line I see starting to form here in the U.S.

 Once violence becomes an accepted tool for political expression, the bar lowers for who uses it, when, and how.
 It becomes not just permissible, but expected.